If you clicked through to a post with the heading 'Knitting for Beginners', you either want to:

 BASICS OF KNITTING FOR BEGINNERS -

-Apart from one colored projects or items knitted with variegated yarn, more colors can be added to your knitting.
+Apart from one colored project or items knitted with variegated yarn, more colors can be added to your knitting.

-- Brocade knitting which is a combination of different color and different stitches added to a garment (or other knit item).
+- Brocade knitting which is a combination of assorted color and different stitches added to a garment (or another knitting item).